johncadengo/Resume/src/md/john-cadengo.md

 **BoxOut Development LLC**__*|*__New York, NY<br>
 *Co-Founder, Lead Developer*, January 2011 – July 2012<br>
 Co-founded a startup, designed APIs and web apps, and published two iOS apps.
 The first, Snapstacks, aggregated photo feeds, had over 10,000 downloads, and appeared on the "new and noteworthy" section of iTunes.
 The second, Dash, recommended good places to eat based on your location and social network.
+Incubated the company at Yale University's Entrepreneurial Institute in the summer of 2012.

 **Modest Peach**__*|*__New York, NY<br>
 *Web Developer*, December 2011 – January 2012<br>